Knox women are making waves in the world 🦊 🔥 What better way to celebrate the end of #WomensHistoryMonth, ...

 Explore other offices & services

-Lecturer in Anthropology/Sociology; Executive Director for Diversity, Equity and Inclusion/Director Intercultural Life
+Lecturer in Anthropology/Sociology; Associate Dean/Director of Intercultural Life

 2 East South Street

 Knox College is known for its historic commitment to diversity and inclusivity, and strives to create a campus where people from all backgrounds are appreciated.
 We believe that a diverse campus community offers us the ability to learn from a variety of perspectives and experiences in order to help prepare our students for work on a global scale.
 We value and appreciate the lived experiences of each of our students, including those that identify as undocumented, and recognize that undocumented students face unique challenges.
 The College reaffirms our commitment to providing all students access to the education experience that they deserve, including our undocumented students.

 Below is a letter that was sent to each Knox DACA student on August 30, 2017:

 The College has been monitoring closely the status of the DACA program.
 As you know, recent media accounts have suggested that the Trump Administration is considering rescinding the program, possibly by the first week of September when ten State Attorneys General are proposing to take legal action against the program.
 It is unclear whether the proposed administrative action would be retroactive or would suspend only new enrollments into the system.

 Should DACA be repealed or substantially diminished, the College intends to take the following steps: